jefftc/changlab/Betsy/README.txt

     --parameters 'quantile:yes_quantile'
     --parameters 'gene_center:mean'
     --parameters 'gene_normalize:variance'
-    --parameters 'format:gct'
     --parameters 'has_missing_value:zero_fill'

-     The result folder will contain output signal_file,pca_plot,intensity_plot.
+     The result folder will contain output signal_file with annotation,pca_plot,intensity_plot,actb_plot,control_plot.
     --------------------------------------------------------------------
     When given a signal_file and gene_list_file, fill the missing value with median, and quantile, gene_center=mean and extract the genes in gene_list_file from signal_file.
-    The output format is pcl.
+    The output format is tdf.
 The command is protocol_engine.py
     --protocol 'normalize_file'
     --input 'input_signal_file:<path of the file>'